Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 To help you find the best 4TB internal hard drive, we’ve tried out plenty of models, looking for fast and reliable drives that won’t break the bank.
 We tended to favor drives that boasted wide compatibility with PCs, in addition to functioning nicely with gaming consoles and other gadgets, that required minimal setup, with long-lasting warranties, in case something goes wrong down the line, and the ability to operate with fast transfer speeds (minimum of 6Gb/s.)

 The best product we tried was easily the WD Blue 4TB PC Hard Drive, which offers quick transfer speeds of 6Gb/s, a fuss-free two year warranty and an easy install that offers near plug-and-play simplicity to most personal computers.
 We also liked that this model is available in a wide range of other sizes, as large as 6TB, and comes with WD’s proprietary cloning software, which can easily copy the entirety of your hard disk.
-Keep reading to learn more about the WD Blue 4TB PC Hard Drive and the other items on this list.
+Keep reading to learn more about the WD Blue 4TB PC Hard Drive and the other storage devices on this list.

 Award: Top Pick